 Any balances in your Surcharge Account, Family Law Account and/or DB Offset Account will be negative and are equal to the amount of any surcharge tax, family law payments or partial withdrawal payments made by us on your behalf, plus interest applied on the outstanding balances, less any contributions you make to offset these amounts.
-When you leave Division 2, any balance in these accounts is deducted from your benefit.
+When you leave Division 3, any balance in these accounts is deducted from your benefit.

-Note: You can choose how the accounts that make up your Supplementary Benefit (also known as voluntary accumulation accounts - excluding the Company Account and the Member Account) are invested.
+Note: You can choose how the accounts that make up your Supplementary Benefit (also known as voluntary accumulation accounts) are invested.
 Refer to the 'How we invest your money' section of the Information Booklet Supplement for more information.